AdaCore/spark2014/lrm/source/introduction.rst

   as *generative* analysis, where the code was written with the intention that it would be analyzed but not all contracts are present.

-- Code is in maintenance phase, it may or may not have complete contracts.
+- Code is in maintenance phase, it might or might not have complete contracts.
   If the contracts are complete, the generated contracts may be compared with the given contracts and auto correction used to update the contracts if the changes are acceptable.